 Ranomafana was declared a UNESCO World Heritage Site in 2007.
 Like almost all national parks in Madagascar, this forest offers several hiking routes.
 From the easiest, three-hour hike to the extremely difficult 3-day tour, there is something for every hiker and nature lover.
 You should bring sturdy shoes – the paths are all easily accessible, but wet and since Ranomfana lies in a valley, there are plenty of stairs to climb.

-Due to the humid climate the camping in Ranomafana is felt by many travellers as not very comfortable – the campground of the park, rustic equipped, lies directly in the rain forest.
-However, there are a number of nice hotels around the park which are quickly booked up during the high season (end of July to beginning of September).
+Due to the humid climate, the camping in Ranomafana is felt by many travelers as not very comfortable – the campground of the park, rustically equipped, lies directly in the rain forest.
+However, there are a number of nice hotels around the park which are quickly booked up during the high season (end of July to the beginning of September).
 Reservations well in advance are therefore mandatory.
-Inside the village there is a kind of swimming pool where you can have a massage.
+Inside the village, there is a kind of swimming pool where you can have a massage.
 Alternatively, you can relax in the warm springs that feed the pools.
-The Park Office is located just a few kilometres from the town on the road that also passes through the village of Ranomafana – here you pay entrance fees and are assigned a local guide.
+The Park Office is located just a few kilometers from the town on the road that also passes through the village of Ranomafana – here you pay entrance fees and are assigned a local guide.

 Fauna & Flora:

 Ranomafana is a hotspot especially for reptile lovers: several magnificent and rare species of chameleons can be found here, including Furcifer balteatus, Calumma oshaughnessyi, Calumma glawi, Calumma parsonii parsonii, Calumma crypticum with its blue legs or the small leaf chameleon Palleon nasus.
 Who has a good eye can discover the bizarre leaf-tailed gecko Uroplatus phantasticus well camouflaged between old leaves.
-If you like frogs, you might also think you are in paradise here: Only in a few places you can photograph so many different, colourful species in leaves, old bamboo canes and on trees.
+If you like frogs, you might also think you are in paradise here: Only in a few places, you can photograph so many different, colorful species in leaves, old bamboo canes, and on trees.

 The number of insect species is also enormous, especially butterflies and the unique giraffe-necked weevil (Trachelophorus giraffae) can be found here.
 The nocturnal Moon Moth (Argema mittrei), one of the largest moths in the world, is often seen in Ranomafana in the late evening, and sometimes flies near the hotels.
 The forests are interspersed with tree ferns and lichens, flowering orchids enchant botanists.
 This fantastic rainforest offers a high degree of endemism, and new animal and plant species are constantly being discovered.